Orionids Meteor Shower | 2020

 October 21, 2020 | Wee hours before dawn on October 21 and 22

 Free to Watch

 In 2020, the waxing crescent moon sets in the evening, providing moon-free viewing for rest of the night.
 With no moon to ruin the show, try watching the Orionids in the wee hours before dawn on October 21 and 22.

-Categories: **Annual Event**, *Top Pick*, Celestial Events, San Francisco Bay Area
+Categories: **Annual Event**, *Top Pick*, Celestial Events, In Person, San Francisco Bay Area